We want to share with you the results of an external evaluation of the Gordon

 of Science (AAAS) and a summary synthesis of the detailed 165-page AAAS report

-is attached.
+can be found here.
 The summary was prepared by the Moore Foundation’s evaluation

 consultant.
 The major findings and recommendations of the evaluation from